 For those who have never tried cannabis before, as well as those who may have previously felt skeptical due to myths surrounding the plant’s properties, it may be surprising to learn that several strains are available.
 That means as long as you select the right strain for you, it is possible to indulge in a unique experience.

-Typically, cannabis strains are divided into three main categories: Sativa, Indica, and Hybrid.
-Note that a blend of Indica and Sativa is considered a hybrid strain.
-Separately, Indicas and Sativas are very different.
-Indica strains are known for a body high while Sativa strains are known for a head high.
+Historically, cannabis strains are divided into three main categories: sativa, indica, and hybrid.
+Note that a blend of indica and sativa is considered a hybrid strain.
+Separately, indicas and sativas are very different.
+Indica strains are known for a body high while sativa strains are known for a head high.
 However, when combined, they can produce a balanced and pleasant effect.

 Don’t feel perplexed by the disparities between each strain.
 With a little bit of knowledge, you can avoid unwanted side effects and make the most of your chosen strain.

 THC is the cannabinoid responsible for the “high”; it’s important to note that THC-rich strains with 20% or more of the intoxicating cannabinoid are deemed to be “very strong,” with the highest THC level currently available resting at around 33%.

 If you are seeking a cannabis strain with tranquil and relaxing effects, THC could be your best friend.
 However, it’s essential to consider the potential side effects of high THC, which may cause temporary coordination impairment, dry mouth, red eyes, reduced reactions, loss of memory, increased anxiety, and slower reaction times.
 These are usually dose-dependent and self-limited.

 Seasoned cannabis consumers may be able to handle large doses of THC.
 However, this is not advisable for beginners.
 Currently, 18 states and Washington, D.C., have legalized THC-rich cannabis for recreational purposes.
 Some of the most recently legal states include Connecticut, New Mexico, and Virginia.